Dean Malenko

-Dean Simon (born August 4, 1960), better known by the ring name Dean Malenko, is an American retired professional wrestler.
-He is currently signed with All Elite Wrestling (AEW) as a senior producer.
-He is best known for his time with Extreme Championship Wrestling (ECW) and World Championship Wrestling (WCW).
-He is also known for his time in the World Wrestling Federation (WWF, now WWE) as a wrestler and a road agent and New Japan Pro-Wrestling (NJPW).
+Dean Shelly Simon (born August 4, 1960), better known by the ring name Dean Malenko, is an American retired professional wrestler.
+He is signed with All Elite Wrestling (AEW) as a senior producer.
+He is best known for his time in World Championship Wrestling as a wrestler and World Wrestling Federation (WWF, now WWE) as a wrestler and a road agent and New Japan Pro-Wrestling (NJPW).

-Although never a world champion, Malenko achieved championship success in ECW, WCW and the WWF, winning 11 total titles between the three organizations.
+Although never a world champion, Malenko achieved championship success in ECW, WCW and the WWF, winning 11 total titles across the three organizations.
 Pro Wrestling Illustrated named Malenko the #1 wrestler in the world in 1997, and he was inducted into the Hardcore Hall of Fame in 2015.
-He has been recognized by commentators as one of the most underrated wrestlers of all time.
-Five-time WWE world champion Daniel Bryan said that his "number one guy, growing up, was Dean Malenko".
-Following his retirement, he worked as a road agent for WWE for 18 years from 2001 until 2019.
+He has been described by commentators as one of the most underrated wrestlers of all time.
+Multiple-time world champion Bryan Danielson said that his "number one guy, growing up, was Dean Malenko".
+Following his retirement as an in-ring competitor, he worked as a road agent for WWE from 2001 until 2019.

 Professional wrestling career

 Early career (1979–1994)

 Malenko was born into a wrestling family, and his father Boris Malenko was a prominent wrestling figure.
 He started out as a referee in the Tampa area and even worked briefly as a referee for the WWF in the mid-1980s.
 He has wrestled all over the world and has spent much time wrestling in Mexico and Japan.
-He wrestled with his brother Joe Malenko from 1988 to 1992, forming a tag team, until his brother retired.
+He wrestled with his brother Joe Malenko from 1988 to 1992, forming a tag team working in Puerto Rico, Japan, and Australia until his brother retired.
 On January 24, 1992, Malenko defeated "The Superstar" for the Suncoast Pro Wrestling (SPW) Southern title in Palmetto, Florida.
 Malenko defeated Jimmy Backlund for the ICWA Light Heavyweight title on March 12, 1992, in Tampa.
+Then, Malenko teamed with his brother losing to Ricky Steamboat and Nikita Koloff at Clash of the Champions XIX.